 |On this page||

-Ctrl-click the Sphere tool (Create shelf tab) to create a sphere at the origin.
+⌃ Ctrl-click the Sphere tool from the Create shelf tab to create a sphere at the origin.

-With the sphere selected, go to the Rigid bodies shelf tab and click the .
+With the sphere selected, go to the Rigid bodies shelf tab and click the RBD Hero Object.

 Click Play on the playbar at the bottom of the Houdini window.

 The sphere falls because it’s now a simulated object.
-When you first create a simulated object, Houdini automatically creates a simulation network at the object level so it has somewhere to put the nodes defining the simulated object’s behavior.
-The network appears in the network editor at the object level as a node called
+When you first create a simulated object, Houdini automatically creates a simulation network at the obj level so it has somewhere to put the nodes defining the simulated object’s behavior.
+The network appears in the network editor at the obj level as a node called

 You can create as many simulation networks as you want of your own and manually create dynamics nodes inside, but the shelf tools will still create their nodes inside